lammona/odin-recipes/README.md

-My current project is to create a website with recepies
+My current project is to create a website with recipes